jkenlooper/puzzle-massive/docs/deployment.md

     Verify that the new version of the website is running correctly on puzzle-massive-green/.
 If everything checks out, then switch the traffic over to puzzle.massive.xyz/.

+3. Finish setting up the production server with TLS certs. [certbot](https://certbot.eff.org/) is used to deploy [Let's Encrypt](https://letsencrypt.org/) certificates.
+    The certs should have already been copied over from the old server.
+This step is to enable the auto renewing of certs.

+    ```bash
+    cd /usr/local/src/puzzle-massive/;
+    source bin/activate;
+    sudo bin/provision-certbot.sh /srv/puzzle-massive/
+    sudo nginx -t;
+    sudo systemctl reload nginx
+    ```

 ## Removing the app from a server